jminterwebs/weathertrack-frontend/README.md

 ##Front End React App for Weathertracker

-To be used along with [Weather Track Backend](https://github.com/jminterwebs/weathertracker-backend)
+To be used along with [Weather Track Backend](https://github.com/jminterwebs/weathertracker-backend) Please refer to the above readme for more details on the app.
 To run app

 1. Clone down repo